isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * *iteration*: the act of repeatedly executing a piece of code; see recursion.
 * *iterator*: an object that identifies an element of a sequence.
 * *ISO*: International Organization for Standardization.
 The C++ language is an ISO standard, ISO/IEC 14882.
 More information at [iso.org](http://iso.org).
-* *library*: a collection of types, functions, classes, etc. implementing a set of facilities (abstractions) meant to be potentially used as part of more that one program.
+* *library*: a collection of types, functions, classes, etc. implementing a set of facilities (abstractions) meant to be potentially used as part of more than one program.
 * *lifetime*: the time from the initialization of an object until it becomes unusable (goes out of scope, is deleted, or the program terminates).
 * *linker*: a program that combines object code files and libraries into an executable program.
 * *literal*: a notation that directly specifies a value, such as 12 specifying the integer value "twelve."